This is the character list for Ys VIII: Lacrimosa of Dana. For entries about Adol Christin, Dogi and characters from other installments, see here.

 - Real-Time Weapon Change: In the past, Dana can rescue spirits which grant her additional forms that influence her abilities, attacks and resistances.
 They change her weapons.

-- "Iclucian" is her default form, a Slash-based style focused on attack skills and can douse out fires.
+- "Iclucian" is her default form, a Slash-based style focused on attack skills and can douse out fires using her ice and wind abilities in this form.
 She wields dual crescent swords forged exclusively for her due to her short stature in this form.
 No other adult Eternians could wield those swords because they are too small for them.

 - "Luminous", a swift Pierce-based style having Fragile Speedster and Glass Cannon tendencies and the ability to interact with otherwise invisible enemies and environment.
 It can really deal out the damage per second and allows Dana to move faster than her other forms, but cannot take hits well at all due to its poor defense against everything other than ice and fire damage which it has a great defense against, forcing players to parry or dodge incoming attacks.
 She wields a piercing weapon in each hand in this form.